 It’s very important to monitor your health as you normally would and follow up with your physician as scheduled.
 Many providers are now offering video visits to help sustain social distancing and keep patients and caregivers safe.
 Call your provider to find out if your appointment can be provided through a video visit.
 Not all conditions can be seen via video, but your provider can decide the best type of appointment for you.

-If you're experiencing symptoms of COVID-19, find out if you should be tested by calling the COVID-19 Hotline at 844-442-5224.
+If you're experiencing symptoms of COVID-19, find out if you should be tested by calling the COVID-19 Hotline, for more information click here.
 Calling ahead allows a medical professional to assess your symptoms over the phone and determine if you should be tested for COVID-19.
 You will likely be referred to testing if you have one of the COVID-19 symptoms (subject to testing capacity).
 Symptoms of COVID-19 can include:

 - Difficulty breathing